-But more and more people are deciding that they want to embrace their greys and sport a whole head of silver.
-“I suggest working with your colourist and opting for a grey camouflage service such as the Russell Eaton Deluxe Regrowth service,” says Robert Eaton, Wella Professionals UK and Ireland technical director and creative director at Russell Eaton salons in Leeds and Barnsley.
+“I suggest working with your colourist and opting for a grey camouflage service such as the Russell Eaton Deluxe Regrowth service,” says Robert Eaton, creative director at the Yorkshire salon group and also Wella Professionals UK & Ireland creative technical director.
 “This technique involves your colourist applying colour to your hairline in a lighter shade to help disguise the re-growth line of your natural hair colour that has lost its pigment.
 This will help make the transition into the rest of your hair colour more seamless and natural.
 This can be continued until you’ve transitioned to a full head of your natural grey.
 There will be no appearances of any harsh re-growth lines throughout the process.”

 Once you’ve transitioned to grey, keep it looking dazzling rather than dull with proper maintenance.
 “To maintain grey hair it’s best to try and refrain from washing it too much to avoid the colour rinsing out, therefore, where possible try to use a dry shampoo,” says Suzie McGill, owner of Rainbow Room International’s Uddingston salon, Schwarzkopf Professional UK ambassador and international artistic director at Rainbow Room International.
 “When you do need to wash your hair, keep brassy tones at bay by looking out for blue or violet toned products that will wave goodbye to yellow undertones and ensure your hair colour is super shiny.
 If you need to use heated styling tools, ensure you use a heat protecting spray, which will preserve grey vibrancy and keep hair looking smooth.”